designed to make your workday easier. Our goal is to enable you to spend less

 Assigning a license to another user

 Make sure you have purchased enough licenses for all the users you are setting up.
-In this page you can see the number of available licenses, and if you need more, you can get them by visiting the billing portal
+On this page you can see the number of available licenses, and if you need more, you can get them by visiting the Matter365 Settings > Billing Portal.
+Only members of your firm with active "Billing manager" permission will be able to access the billing portal.
+Permissions can be set in Matter365 Settings > Permissions.

 1. Contacts > Create new contact